ArnoCan/epyunit/docsrc/shortcuts.rst

 epyunit - CLI
 ^^^^^^^^^^^^^
-CLI Wrapper for filtered subprocess calls.
+CLI Wrapper for filtered subprocess calls and streaming of results.

   +---------------------------------+----------------------------------------------------+
   | [docs]                          | [source]                                           |